indubitablement2/eos/README.md

 ### No standard currency
 This make it harder to stockpile resource in conjonction with entropy.

-Player can get into a loop of needing x resource while having too much of y.
+Players get into a loop of always needing more of x resource while having too much of y.
 This lead to player engagement through trading.

 When shopping at a colony, the cost of item is in generic value.
 The player can buy by offering at least as much value as what he is buying.

 Resources value is determined by its local availability.